Unirep/Unirep/packages/docs/docs/contracts-api/iunirep-sol.md

 ### AttesterSignedUp

-Emitted when an attester registers with the unirep contract.
+Emitted when an attester registers with the UniRep contract.

 ```sol
 event AttesterSignedUp(